mennashaban/digital_processing_image/README.md

 The ability to generate sinusoidal or cosinusoidal signals, the user should choose whether he wants cosine or sine, the amplitude A, the phase shift theta, the analog frequency, and the sampling frequency needed.
 (Hint: the sampling frequency chosen should obey the sampling theorem).
 Your framework should include a menu named Signal Generation with two items sine wave and cosine wave.

 Your framework should have the ability to display two signals at same time.

+## Task 2
+Add to your framework the menu Arithmetic Operations that includes the following items:
+Addition: add input signals (any number) and display the resulting signal.
+1
+Subtraction: subtract input signals and display the resulting signal.
+1
+Multiplication: multiply a signal by a constant value to amplify or reduce the signal amplitude.
+(If constant equals -1, then signal will be inverted) 1
+Squaring: squaring a signal and displaying the resulting signal.
+2
+Shifting: add to the signal a (+ve) or (-ve) constant.
+2
+Normalization: normalize the signal from -1 to 1 or 0 to 1 depending on user choice.
+1 Accumulation of input signal    1